RS550/To-Do-App/README.md

 ## Known Issues / Roadmap

-- Adjust contrast between background and text, tweak the settings tab.
+- Drag and drop reordering can accidentally push items to the top of the list.
 - Add the option to select other youtube videos in the Lofi tab.

 ## License